-- Secure form authentication: Uses secure form authentication to display a secure logon form to the end user.
-For more information, see Identification of hybrid filtering users, page 322. - Basic authentication: Uses the basic authentication mechanism supported by many Web browsers.
+- Default: Uses your default authentication method. - NTLM: Uses NTLM identification for the specified user agents and destinations.
+If an application is not NTLM-capable, basic authentication is used instead. - Secure form authentication: Uses secure form authentication to display a secure logon form to the end user.
+For more information, see Identification and authentication of hybrid users, page 298. - Basic authentication: Uses the basic authentication mechanism supported by many Web browsers.
 No welcome page is displayed.
-For more information on basic authentication, see Identification of hybrid filtering users, page 322. - Welcome page: Displays a welcome page to users before they use basic authentication to proceed. - None: Bypasses all authentication and identification methods in the hybrid service.
-Select this option for Internet applications that are incapable of authentication.

-5. Optionally, select Bypass content scanning to bypass all filtering for the specified user agents and destinations.
+For more information on basic authentication, see Identification and authentication of hybrid users, page 298. - Welcome page: Displays a welcome page to users before they use basic authentication to proceed. - None: Bypasses all authentication and identification methods in the hybrid service.
+Select this option for Internet applications that are incapable of authentication. - 5.
+Optionally, select Bypass content scanning to bypass all filtering for the specified user agents and destinations.

-- Select this option only for applications and sites that for some reason do not work well with hybrid Web filtering and that you trust implicitly.
+- Select this option only for applications and sites that for some reason do not work well with the hybrid service, and that you trust implicitly.
 Selecting this option could allow viruses and other malware into your network. - 6.
 Click OK to return to the Custom Authentication page, and then click OK again to cache your changes.
 Changes are not implemented until you click Save and Deploy.

-Editing custom authentication rules
+Editing custom authentication rules for the hybrid service